Gastec® Pump distributed by Nextteq® International LLC

-Nextteq International LLC is also a Master Distributor for Gastec detector tube and pump system.
-We supply custom inventory management and technical support.
+Nextteq® International LLC is also distributes Gastec detector tubes and pump.
+Nextteq continues to supply custom inventory management and technical support for any Nextteq Distributor who carries this product.

-☠ WARNING: DO NOT INTERCHANGE GASTEC PUMP OR TUBE SYSTEM WITH ANY OTHER PUMP AND TUBE SYSTEM.
+Gastec warning: DO NOT INTERCHANGE WITH ANY OTHER PUMP AND TUBE SYSTEM:

 • Interchangeability refers to using a pump from one manufacturer and a tube from another manufacturer.